Skip to main content

 Tear-offs are a great option for homeowners who want to start from scratch.
 When you tear off your old roof and replace it with a new one, you receive a lot of benefits, such as the removal of rotted decking, and the ability to repair hidden leaks.
 Your contractor will remove all of the old materials, so they’ll be able to get a clear look into what’s going on with your roof, so the finished product will be perfect.

-Roof tear-offs can offer you an increased lifespan on your roof, with new materials lasting you an average of 20-30 years, and even longer on premium materials.
+Roof tear-offs can offer you an increased lifespan on your roof replacement considerations, with new materials lasting you an average of 20-30 years, and even longer on premium materials.
 A brand new roof with brand new materials is ready to weather any storm and temperature Mother Nature can throw at it, and do so with ease.
-Also, if you plan on moving in the foreseeable future, a brand new roof offers a hefty resale value you can tack on to the rest of your home.
-New roofs are a major selling point, so for all of you nomads out there, a tear-off is something you must consider.

-At the end of the day, it all comes down to personal preference.
+At the end of the day, it all comes down to choosing the right roofing method for you.
 If you’re a homeowner who’s on a budget, in a time crunch, or wants to sell your home quickly, an overlay may be a good choice for you.
-If you’re a homeowner who takes pride in the aesthetics, durability, and a higher resale value of your home, consider having a complete roof tear-off.
-There’s no right or wrong answer, here.
-Whichever option you choose, a reputable contractor will get the job done to your standards and satisfaction.

 See, that wasn’t so bad, was it?
-Although you have many more choices to make when it comes to your upcoming roofing project, you’re one step closer, because you now know the difference between a roof-over and a roof tear-off, and have the tools and knowledge to decide which is the better option for your home.
-With all of your newfound and important information surrounding the roof overlay and tear-off process, you can use that to your advantage when deciding how you’d like to proceed.
+Although you have many more choices to make when it comes to your upcoming roofing project, you’re one step closer, because you now know the difference between a roof-over and a roof tear-off.
+You have the tools and knowledge to decide which is the better option for your home.

-If you’re ready to begin your roof overlay or tear-off journey, go ahead and schedule your inspection with RoofCrafters today by clicking the button below, and one of our many experts will give you an honest inspection.
+Whether it’s a total roof replacement or an overlay of materials on your old roof, RoofCrafters has you covered.
+If you’re ready to begin your roof journey, go ahead and schedule your inspection with our family today by clicking the button below, and one of our expert estimators will be out to give you a professional roofing assessment.
 After that, they will work with you to figure out the best way to proceed.
-To learn more, be sure to browse the extensive resources located in our learning center.

 David Toth